Military Vehicles: Army and Marine Corps Should Take Additional Actions to Mitigate and Prevent Training Accidents

 The Secretary of the Army, in consultation with the Chief of Staff of the Army, should ensure that tactical vehicle driver training programs—to include licensing, unit, and follow-on training—have a well-defined process with specific performance criteria and measurable standards to identify driver skills and experience under diverse conditions.
 (Recommendation 5)

 The Army concurred with this recommendation.
-According to an action plan provided to us in November of 2022, the Army plans to take several actions to clarify and improve the implementation of existing guidance to address our recommendation culminating in a progressive drivers training model to be implemented by the end of fiscal year 2024.
+According to an action plan provided to us in August 2024, the Army has already sent out a safety message emphasizing the importance of unit commanders following the standards established in Army Regulation 600-55.
+The plan further states that the Army intends to take other actions to clarify and improve the implementation of existing guidance to address our recommendation culminating in a progressive driver training model to be implemented by June 2025.
 By taking these actions, the Army will have a more well-defined driver skill development process as GAO recommended in July 2021.

 Priority Rec.